TobiasBoscoBrown/Adventures_Of_Tiamat/Tiamat/Lore of Tiamat.md

 reincarnation.
 If she awakens, she will surely finish destroying the

-world, time, and exsistence.
+world, time, and existence.
 The ancient elves took the egg and broke

 it, then scattered it to the 5 corners of Tiamat so that she could never